Cavan county hurling team

-The Cavan county football team represents Cavan in men's Gaelic football and is governed by Cavan GAA, the county board of the Gaelic Athletic Association.
+The Cavan county hurling team represents Cavan in hurling and is governed by Cavan GAA, the county board of the Gaelic Athletic Association.
 The team competes in the Lory Meagher Cup and the National Hurling League.

 Cavan's home ground is Breffni Park, Cavan.
 The team's manager is Ollie Bellew.

 History

 1908–2011

 Cavan represented Ulster in the semi-final of the 1908 All-Ireland Senior Hurling Championship, but lost the delayed Ulster final to Derry.
 Cavan reached the Ulster final six times, but never won the competition.
 Cavan won the Ulster Junior Hurling Championship in 1983 and 1985, as well as Division 4 of the National Hurling League in 1983.

 After an extended period of poor results, on 26 April 2011, Cavan announced that they would withdraw from Senior hurling for the foreseeable future, citing poor attendance at training and lack of numbers.
 This left Cavan as the only county in Ireland without a senior hurling team.
 In the next few years, the county board focused on developing hurling at underage level.